rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ## Inserting entities into a database

 When using a database as consumer in a `<generate>` or `<iterate>` element, the elements are _inserted_ by default.
 For information, how to _update_ entries, see the next chapter.

 <generate type="db_user" count="50000" consumer="db"></generate>

-If primary key generation should be performed by the database, you need to tell benerator to ignore the field, setting the mode to 'ignored'
+If primary key generation should be performed by the database, you need to tell Benerator to ignore the field, setting the mode to 'ignored'

 ```xml